simplykapoor/teched2022-IN260/exercises/ex2/ex21/README.md

 You should have created the integration flow stub.

-Next, we will maintain the conenction to your Kafka topic.
+Next, we will maintain the connection to your Kafka topic.
 Continue to - [Exercise 2.2](/exercises/ex2/ex22)